CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Experiments and results

 \subsection{Ablation study}

 Ablation studies were performed to verify the benefits of individual components in the proposed method.
 For simplicity, we trained a baseline CoNeS model that translates T1ce from T2 on BraTS 2018.
 We first examined the added value of the source image as input to the MLP by removing the intensity value from the input channel.
 In this case, the neural fields are conditioned on the latent code only.
 Next, we compared shift modulation against a full hypernetwork where all the parameters of the MLP are generated.
+Last, we trained the proposed method without the adversarial loss to show the contribution of the discriminator in our model.
 Wilcoxon signed-rank tests were performed between the baseline model and ablated models.
-As shown in Table~\ref{tb:ablation study}, the baseline model obtained the best results among all the ablated models and showed significant differences ($p < .01$) in SSIM.
-These results show that shift modulation helps to reduce the parameters from 14.5k to 0.26k, which is the number of neurons in the MLP, without loss of representation capability.
+Quantitative and qualitative results are shown in Table~{\ref{tb:ablation study}} and Fig.~{\ref{fig:ablation experiments}}.
+We noticed that although the model without adversarial loss achieves marginally better SSIM and PSNR, the results, especially the tumor region, are visually blurry, which shows that the adversarial loss helps the model to reconstruct more details and outputs more realistic images.
+Apart from this, the proposed model obtained the best results among the ablated models that include the adversarial loss and showed significant differences ($p < .01$) in SSIM.
+These results also show that shift modulation helps to reduce the parameters from 14.5k to 0.26k, which is the number of neurons in the MLP, without loss of representation capability.
 Moreover, although the instance-specific information is already encoded in the latent code, conditioning the network on intensity directly can still add extra information and improve performance.

 We next demonstrated the stability of the models by comparing the loss curves of the ablated models.
 Both the adversarial loss $L_{\text{adv}}$ and the total loss $L$ are shown in Fig.~\ref{fig:loss_curve}.
 We observe that both losses of the models using the full hypernetwork fluctuated substantially and $L_{\text{adv}}$ increased midway through training.
 On the contrary, both loss curves of the models using shift modulation remained stable throughout the learning.
 The experiments suggested that by reducing the number of parameters generated, shift modulation is able to improve the stability of the image translation model.